-studies have primarily focused on individual hormones in isolation, leaving the combined influence of these hormones unexplored.
+This study examined the influence of the levels of gut hormones (amylin and GIP) and adipokines (spexin and leptin) on prediction of the lean phenotype in a diverse cohort of patients undergoing body contouring surgery.
+While individual hormones such as leptin, amylin, GIP and GLP-1 are known to regulate metabolism, the combined influence of these hormones in predicting body fat mass, particularly a lean phenotype, remains poorly understood.
+Most previous studies have primarily focused on individual hormones in isolation, leaving the combined influence of these hormones unexplored.
 This study addresses this gap by investigating how total body fat mass influences these hormones and their potential role in predicting a lean phenotype.
 Body contouring surgery provides a unique model for studying this relationship through pre- and post-surgical comparisons.
-By examining hormone levels before and after the surgical excision of subcutaneous fat, we aimed to identify dynamic patterns of hormone levels associated with body fat mass reduction.
+By examining hormone levels before and after surgical excision of the subcutaneous fat, we aimed to identify dynamic patterns of hormones levels associated with body fat mass reduction.

-The results of this study highlight, for the first time, that amylin, GIP, leptin, and spexin robustly predict the lean phenotype in these participants.
+The results of this study highlight, for the first time, that amylin, GIP, leptin and spexin predict the lean phenotype, in these participants, robustly.
 Rising levels of amylin and declining levels of all other hormones predicted the lean phenotype.
-These results suggest that a combination of gut hormones (amylin and GIP) and adipokines (spexin and leptin) are associated with the lean phenotype in humans.
-While we demonstrate associations, we cannot be certain that the prediction of body fat through hormonal levels in plasma is indicative of cause and effect.
-However, a look at the literature provides compelling evidence that these hormones play a critical role in body fat regulation and phenotype.
+These results suggest that a combination of gut hormones (amylin and GIP) and adipokines (spexin and leptin) is associated with the lean phenotype in humans.
+While we demonstrate associations, we cannot be certain that prediction of body fat through hormonal levels in serum is indicative of cause and effect.
+However, a look at the literature provides compelling evidence that these hormones play a critical role in the body fat regulation and phenotype.

 First, it has been reported that amylin is associated with lipolysis in humans.
-Amylin, a hormone produced in pancreatic $\beta$ -cells, is well known for its role in regulating food intake and body weight [23-25].
-In animal studies, administration of amylin has shown a significant reduction in food intake in a dose-dependent manner, with reductions of over 30% lasting up to 24 h without compensatory hyperphagia [26-28].
+Amylin is a hormone produced in pancreatic β -cells, is well known for its role in regulating food intake and body weight [23-25].
+In animal studies administration of amylin has shown a significant reduction in food intake in a dose-dependent manner, with reductions of over 30% lasting up to 24 hours without compensatory hyperphagia [26-28].
 This was also demonstrated when an amylin receptor antagonist was injected into rats, resulting in an increase in food intake [29,30].
 Furthermore, amylin administration has been shown to reduce body weight and decrease fat deposition [31-33].
 Conversely, opposite findings were observed when an amylin receptor antagonist was injected into rats [34].